 This one bottle alone will last you 10 months (about 300 days) compared to the 2.5 months for the beard oil above.

 To make sense of it all, I went ahead and put it into an easy-to-read graph.

 Here I am comparing the price per oz of beard oil – DIY vs. Generic vs. Premium.

 Here are the results:

-I know your asking yourself, wait did he include the cost of essential oils and own beard oil bottles?
+I know you’re asking yourself, “wait, did he include the cost of essential oils and his own beard oil bottles?”

 The answer to that is…